NOWUM/open-energy-data-server/README.md

 Allowing native access through postgreSQL allows any easy integration of different software which can access data from a SQL database.

+## Getting started

+To set up your institutes new open-data server, you can [install docker](https://docs.docker.com/engine/install/) or podman.
+And start the `docker-compose.yml` with `docker compose up -d`.

+Then you have a running TimescaleDB server listening on postgresql default port `5432`.

+You can install all python dependencies:

+`pip install -r requirements.txt`

+An finally run the main crawling script `python crawl_all.py` to download all available sources into the database.

 ## TimeScaleDB

 The used database technology for the database server ist [TimescaleDB](https://timescale.com/) which is an extension for PostgreSQL (just like PostGIS but for timeseries databases).